Dan has been a homeowner for some 40 years and has nearly always done his own repair and improvement tasks. He is a licensed electrician.

-Start by drawing a square around the hole, completely enclosing it.
-In the photo to the right a magic marker was used as it shows up better in the photo, but don't do this!
+- Start by drawing a square around the hole, completely enclosing it.
+In the below, a magic marker was used as it shows up better in the photo, but don't do this!
 A magic marker may well bleed through the mud and paint, showing through the finished job.
 Use a pencil.

-You will need a small piece of board, a little narrower than the hole and about 4" taller.
-The photo to the right shows the board to be used; a screw was driven into the center of the board to use as a handle.
+- You will need a small piece of board, a little narrower than the hole and about 4" taller.
+The photo below shows the board to be used; a screw was driven into the center of the board to use as a handle.
 Insert the board into the square hole you have cut into the wall and drive a screw through the remaining drywall into the board above and below the cut opening.
 Larger openings should have 2 screws both above and below.
 The "handle" may now be removed from the board.
-Larger holes in the 8 or 10 inch size should have two boards or one wider one.
+Larger holes in the 8 or 10-inch size should have two boards or one wider one.

-Drywall tape is now applied all the way around the patch, covering the seam between the patch and the existing wall.
+- Drywall tape is now applied all the way around the patch, covering the seam between the patch and the existing wall.
 Either paper or mesh tape is fine here.
-If you have questions about how to apply drywall tape, please refer to this hub about how to finish drywall.

 The wall may be left smooth or textured with the spray can wall texture featured above.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.

 Dan Harmon (author) from Boise, Idaho on February 01, 2012: